State's new coronavirus cases drop 34% in day to 4,544; deaths subside to 44

 Since June 16, Florida has climbed seven spots from 11th place in the nation to fourth.
 And the state is 13th in deaths per million.

-Texas is in second place with a U.S.-high 173 additional deaths reported Friday after a state-record 324 on Aug.
-11, for a total of 19,320.
-California reported 29 for third place with 18,137.
-New Jersey, which had been second throughout the pandemic, is in fifth place with 16,527, adding 32 fatalities.
+Texas is in second place with 150 additional deaths reported Saturday after a state-record 324 on Aug.
+11, for a total of 19,470.
+California reported 81 for third place with 18,218.
+New Jersey, which had been second throughout the pandemic, is in fifth place with 16,548, adding 16 fatalities.

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.